KMuthusamyms/vamster-project/README.md

-# Scrap Data from site using Pupperteer
+# Scrap Data from site using Puppeteer

 ## To install the packages